Namibia: Religion

 The Christian community makes up 80%–90% of the population of Namibia, with at least 75% being Protestant, of which at least 50% are Lutheran.
 Lutherans are the largest religious group, a legacy of the German and Finnish missionary work during the country's colonial times.
 10%–20% of the population hold indigenous beliefs.

 Missionary activities during the second half of the 19th century resulted in many Namibians converting to Christianity.
-Today most Christians are Lutheran, but there also are Roman Catholic, Methodist, Anglican, African Methodist Episcopal, Dutch Reformed, Latter-day Saints and Jehovah's Witnesses.
+Today most Christians are Lutheran, but there also are Roman Catholic, Methodist, Anglican, African Methodist Episcopal, and Dutch Reformed.

 Islam in Namibia is subscribed to by about 9,000 people, many of them Nama.
 Namibia is home to a small Jewish community of about 100 people.

+Groups such as the Latter-day Saints and Jehovah's Witnesses are also present in the country.

 Languages

+The majority of Namibians can speak and understand English and Afrikaans.
 Up to 1990, English, German, and Afrikaans were official languages.
-Long before Namibia's independence from South Africa, SWAPO was of the opinion that the country should become officially monolingual, choosing this approach in contrast to that of its neighbour South Africa (which granted all 11 of its major languages official status), which it saw as "a deliberate policy of ethnolinguistic fragmentation."
-Consequently, SWAPO instituted English as Namibia's sole official language, though only about 3% of the population speaks it as a home language.
+Long before Namibia's independence from South Africa, SWAPO was of the opinion that the country should become officially monolingual, choosing this approach in contrast to that of its neighbour South Africa (which granted all 12 of its major languages official status), which it saw as "a deliberate policy of ethnolinguistic fragmentation."
+Consequently, SWAPO instituted English as Namibia's sole official language, though only 2.3% of the population speaks it as a home language.
 Its implementation is focused on the civil service, education and the broadcasting system, especially the state broadcaster NBC.
 Some other languages have received semi-official recognition by being allowed as medium of instruction in primary schools.
 Private schools are expected to follow the same policy as state schools, and "English language" is a compulsory subject.
 Some critics argue that, as in other postcolonial African societies, the push for monolingual instruction and policy has resulted in a high rate of school drop-outs and of individuals whose academic competence in any language is low.